 All Grammar School classes have a scheduled weekly instructional visit to the library.
 The students are allowed to check out books.
 All library books are due two weeks prior to the end of the school year.
-The school encourages donations of quality, unabridged and appropriate literature in accordance with the guidelines of the Geneva.
+The school encourages donations of quality, unabridged and appropriate literature in accordance with our guidelines.
 Please consult with the librarian regarding book donations and volunteer opportunities.